cschesch/algorithmic-market-efficiency/README.md

 # Algorithmic Market Efficiency - HEC Master Thesis

 In this repository, you can find the code for the Master Thesis _"Algorithmic Market Efficiency?
 Machine Learning, Outperformance and Arbitrage Activity along the Cross-Section of Stock Returns"_, which I wrote for the MSc in International Finance at HEC under the supervision of Prof. Augustin Landier.
-You can find the thesis here, and the corresponding slides here.
+You can find the thesis (here)[Algorithmic Market Efficiency - Master Thesis.pdf], and the corresponding slides (here)[Algorithmic Market Efficiency - Slides.pdf].

 ## Abstract